vipin018/Sheriyans-Cohort/day4/readme.md

 - margin is used to set the space outside the element.
 - padding is used to set the space inside the element.

+### border

+- border is used to set the border of the element.
+- border is used to set the border of the element.

+### boxsizing

+- boxsizing is used to set the width and height of the element.
+1. content-box -> the width and height of the element is the content width and height.
+2. border-box -> the width and height of the element is the content width and height + padding + border.